With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCammack Childrens Center is a mental health clinic in Huntington, West Virginia, located at 64 6th West Avenue, 25701.
-Cammack Childrens Center offers residential treatment.
-Cammack Childrens Center provides behavior modification, group therapy and psychotropic medication to children / adolescents.
+Learn MoreCammack Childrens Center is one of mental health facilities in Huntington, West Virginia, located at 64 6th West Avenue, 25701 zip code.
+Cammack Childrens Center provides residential treatment.
+Cammack Childrens Center provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 Cammack Childrens Center also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Cammack Childrens Center include case management, psychosocial rehabilitation services and education services.
+Additional services provided at Cammack Childrens Center include education services, psychosocial rehabilitation services and case management.

 Learn MoreKvc West Virginia is a mental health treatment center in Wayne, West Virginia, located at 507 Central Avenue, part of the 25570 zip code.
 Kvc West Virginia provides telemedicine/telehealth and outpatient treatment.
-Kvc West Virginia also offers trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents, young adults and adults.
-Kvc West Virginia also provides family psychoeducation, therapeutic foster care and case management.
+Kvc West Virginia also offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Kvc West Virginia also provides therapeutic foster care, case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.